Coffee and Research

 • 3.
 Frequentist Thinking — Practicing statistics

 • 4.
-Frequentist Experiments — Validation of statistics
+Frequentist Experiments — Checking statistical ideas by simulation

 • 5.
 Effects and Time — How effects evolve